postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 ---

 The JavaScript Run in Postman API is accessible through the dynamic Run in Postman button.
-The API is a collection of 3 JavaScript functions that use the `pm()` method.
+The API is a collection of 3 JavaScript methods that operate on the `pm()` method.
 You can leverage the method to alter your button's behavior.

 >To work with the Run in Postman API, you'll need permission to edit your website's source code.

 Find out more about [environments and variables](/docs/postman/collection-runs/using-environments-in-collection-runs/) in Postman.

-## Use the functions
+## Use the methods

-With the Run in Postman API `pm()` functions, you can use your button to:
+With the `pm()` methods, you can use your button to:

 * Create a new environment
 * Modify an existing environment
 * Replace an environment
 * Use several buttons on a single page with segregated environments, each button with its own environment

-### Where to write your functions
+### Where to write your code

- You'll write your functions from your website's source code.
+ You'll write your code in your website's source code.
 Go to the website where your button is embedded and find the script in the source code.
 From there, you can write the functions you want to use to alter your button's behavior.

 ### Create a new environment